Communication & Society

 Communication & Society (the Journal thereafter) is a refereed journal that publishes four issues a year, in January, April, July and October.
 It is a joint publication of the Centre for Chinese Media and Comparative Communication Research, School of Journalism and Communication, The Chinese University of Hong Kong (CUHK) and the Centre of Media and Communication Research, School of Communication, Hong Kong Baptist University (HKBU).

-Communication and Society is officially designed as the first Affiliate Journal of International Communication Association in 2015.
+The Journal was officially designated as the first Affiliate Journal of International Communication Association in 2015.

 Research articles form the bulk of the Journal's contents.
 It also features periodic exchanges with world-renown scholars in social science in general and communication in particular.